 Obviously there is nothing absolute about such a process.
 Its assumptions may not have been clarified or even identified.
 Yet even if they are, they can only be validated on the basis of further assumptions.
 So all the findings are relative to other prior findings or conclusions.
 The reliability of rational analysis is therefore only as strong as the correctness of its assumptions.

 Rational analysis attempts to apply logic as a rigorous discipline.
 When used skilfully, the findings tend to take on a degree of authority as to their correctness.
 This approach is of course the foundation of scientific method and has proven to be most effective in those fields.
 That is because specific assumptions can be defined, then tested and validated by rigorous repeatable experiments.

 However, in other fields of human perception and knowledge it is not possible to precisely define and prove the presuppositions involved.
 An example would be when seeing beauty in nature, music, literature and visual arts.
 Such aesthetic appreciation is basically intuitive and descriptive rather than logically analytical.
 Attempting to rationally analyse beauty can even tend to destroy it!
-To insist on such analytical methods also discredits the ability of people to validly perceive things in ways other than logically.
+To insist on such analytical methods also discredits the ability of people to validly and accurately perceive things in ways other than logically.

 CA5(a)(iv) Limitations in applying rational analysis to the Bible